MaxAake/javascript-ogm-exploration/draft.md

 TODO:

--   Return items on create <- Andres
--   Update operation with where and values <- Andres
--   If possible, update using ID over DAOs <- Andres
+-   If possible, update using ID over DAOs <- AngryKoala

--   Eager relationship (1-level) <- Max **DONE**
--   Relationships in find (with where if possible) <- Max
+-   Add OGMId to OGMSchemas <- AngryKoala
+-   Support passing a list of results to a find, allows subsquent getting of relationships
+-   Wrap returned relationships into a class, with get() to query for lazy relationships.

 ```ts
 import { driver, Relationship } from "neo4j-driver"